john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

             return final_grade

-The code above does not create an "object"; we didn't decide this `student` has a name of `beth` and a student id of `12-345-7890`.
+The code above does not create an "object"; we didn't decide this `student` has a name of `beth` and a student id of `12345789`.
 The code above just creates a blueprint for a student.
 The first line `class Student(object):` tells Python that we are going to start defining a class blueprint.

-To create an object, we would do something like:
+To create a specific `Student` object, we would do something like:

     emmy = Student('Emmy Noether', 837195783)